We may earn a commission if you click our links. See our affiliate disclosure for more information.

 AEW Wrestling is one of the hottest wrestling promotions going.
-Their shows AEW Dynamite and Rampage are must-watch TV for any wrestling fan, but if you don’t have cable then you might be wondering how to watch it.
+Their shows AEW Dynamite, Collision and Rampage are must-watch TV for any wrestling fan, but what streaming service has AEW if you don’t have cable?

-The cheapest way to stream AEW is Sling TV.
+The cheapest way to get AEW is Sling TV.

 Sling TV starts at just $40 per month for their Sling Orange plan (30 channels) or Sling Blue plan (40 channels).